Ordinal number: History

 In both cases, ' is uncountable, which contradicts ' being countable.
 Therefore, there is a countable ordinal α such that P^{(α)} = ∅.
 Cantor's work with derived sets and ordinal numbers led to the Cantor-Bendixson theorem.

 Using successors, limits, and cardinality, Cantor generated an unbounded sequence of ordinal numbers and number classes.
 The (α + 1)-th number class is the set of ordinals whose predecessors form a set of the same cardinality as the α-th number class.
 The cardinality of the (α + 1)-th number class is the cardinality immediately following that of the α-th number class.
 For a limit ordinal α, the α-th number class is the union of the β-th number classes for β < α.
 Its cardinality is the limit of the cardinalities of these number classes.

 If n is finite, the n-th number class has cardinality $\aleph_{n-1}$.
 If α ≥ ω, the α-th number class has cardinality $\aleph_\alpha$.
+(Note: The first number class has cardinality $\aleph_0$.
+Mathematical induction proves that the n-th number class has cardinality $\aleph_{n-1}$.
+Since the ω-th number class is the union of the n-th number classes, its cardinality is $\aleph_\omega$, the limit of the $\aleph_{n-1}$.
+Transfinite induction proves that if α ≥ ω, the α-th number class has cardinality $\aleph_\alpha$.)
 Therefore, the cardinalities of the number classes correspond one-to-one with the aleph numbers.
 Also, the α-th number class consists of ordinals different from those in the preceding number classes if and only if α is a non-limit ordinal.
 Therefore, the non-limit number classes partition the ordinals into pairwise disjoint sets.